jguest/metatext/README.md

 ### why?

 This library was originally written for no-fuss, plaintext email templates.
-It was developed for and used in production environments at [CD Baby](http://www.cdbaby.com/).
+It was developed for and currently used in production environments at [CD Baby](http://www.cdbaby.com/).